columbia/turbo-artifact/data/covid19/README.md

 ## Covid19 dataset and benchmark

-Queries and variouis tools for generating the dataset and workloads
+Queries and various tools for generating the dataset and workloads